Skip to Content

 Studies show that riding an ebike most definitely has health benefits.
 It is true that it may not require as much exercise in certain conditions as a regular pedal bike.
 However, it still provides improved cardiovascular and blood sugar health.

-An ebike can also be a great option for those that are not quite fit enough to start cycling on their own.
+An ebike can also be a great option for those who are not quite fit enough to start cycling on their own.
 The added motor assistance can help them start cycling and improve their health before they would otherwise be able to.

 It is a fun way to improve your health if used consistently.